KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

    These nodes are optional.
 Not all glTF readers support multiple UV maps or texture transforms.

+Factors
+^^^^^^^

+Any Image Texture nodes may optionally be multiplied with a constant color or scalar.
+These will be written as "factors" in the glTF file, which are numbers that multiply with specified image textures.
+These are not common.

 Putting it All Together
 ^^^^^^^^^^^^^^^^^^^^^^^